syncfusion-content/javascript-docs/js/ReportViewer/create-aspnet-core-web-api-service.md

 </tr>
 </table>

 I> Starting with v16.2.0.x, if you refer to Syncfusion assemblies from trial setup or from the NuGet feed, include a license key in your projects.
-Refer to this link to learn about registering Syncfusion license key in your ASP.NET Core application to use our components.
+Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to learn about registering Syncfusion license key in your ASP.NET Core application to use our components.

 ## Inherit IReportController
 The ‘IReportController’ interface contains the required actions and helper methods declaration to process the report.
 The `ReportHelper` class contains methods that helps to process Post/Get request from control and return the response.
-Open the HomeController, inherit the IReportController interface and implement its methods (replace the template code with the following code).
+1.Open the HomeController, inherit the IReportController interface and implement its methods (replace the template code with the following code).

 {% highlight c# %}
     public class HomeController : Controller, IReportController